arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 The `cd` command means **change directory**, and `mkdir` tells the computer to **make** a **directory** with the name "planets."
 Once we have a `planets` directory, we use `cd` open that directory.

 <div class = "help">
 Getting an error message when you type these commands?
-If you are using a Windows machine, you need to switch over to Git Bash!
+If you are using the Windows operating system, you need to switch over to Git Bash.
+Windows uses a different system of commands than other computers like Linux, Unix, and Mac, and Git Bash makes it possible for you to use the commands common to the other operating systems, even though you're on Windows.
 </div>

 Next we tell Git to make `planets` a [repository](https://swcarpentry.github.io/git-novice/reference.html#repository) (also called a **repo**)